spiceandwolf/CE-baselines/test_dataset_training/README.md

 we select the competing methods according to their theories, including namely traditional, data-driven and query-driven methods. the chosen ones are present as follows:
 1. PG.
 2. MSCN.
-3. FLAT. factorize-split-sum-product network.
+~~3.
+FLAT. factorize-split-sum-product network.~~ Not applicable because .
-4. neurocard. an AR model over all tables in the database.
+3. neurocard. an AR model over all tables in the database.
-5. ASM. an autoregressive model for per-table  statistics estimation in the database, with multi-dimensional statistics merging based on importance sampling for estimating sub-queries.
+~~5.
+ASM. an autoregressive model for per-table  statistics estimation in the database, with multi-dimensional statistics merging based on importance sampling for estimating sub-queries.~~ Not applicable because only the imdb,stack, and stats datasets are supported in the source code.
+4. NNGP.
+5. QSPN.

 we choose the following 6 datasets from the paper to test the models:
 | **Dataset Name** | **Join Forms** | **Average Pairwise Correlation** | **Sectors** |